stitchy1/VODTC/README.md

 - width and height of video should be multiple of 64

 ## Inference
-    # Example of testing optical flow
+# realtime.py for testing optical flow
     python3 realtime.py

+# track.py for object detection and tracking
+    python3 track.py

+# track.py for object detection and counting
+    python3 count.py

 # Example of counting with flownet2 and yolov3 in demo
     nohup python3 count.py >/dev/null 2>&1 & \
     --video_url videos/watone_pp.mp4 \
     --interval 5 --frame_hop 2 \